-Aline Remael is Professor Emeritus of Translation Theory and Audiovisual Translation at the Department of Applied Linguistics/Translation and Interpreting of the University of Antwerp.
+Aline Remael is Professor Emeritus of Translation Theory and Audiovisual Translation in the Department of Applied Linguistics/Translation and Interpreting at the University of Antwerp.
 She is founder of OPEN, the departmental Expertise Centre for Accessible Media and Culture, and a member of the departmental research group TricS.
 Her main research interests and publications are in audiovisual translation, media accessibility and translation as a multimodal practice.
-She is the former chief editor of Linguistica Antverpiensia NS – Themes in Translation Studies, has been a partner in numerous European accessibility projects, and a board member of ESIST, ENPSIT and EST. In 2018 she received the ESIST Jan Ivarsson Award for invaluable services to the field of audiovisual translation.
+She is the former chief editor of Linguistica Antverpiensia NS – Themes in Translation Studies and has been a partner in numerous European accessibility projects and a board member of ESIST, ENPSIT and EST. In 2018 she received the ESIST Jan Ivarsson Award for invaluable services to the field of audiovisual translation.

 Informed by the latest research and real-world examples, this up-to-the-minute, well-tested authoritative book aims to familiarize readers with the contemporary practices and concepts of subtitling.
 Jorge Díaz Cintas and Aline Remael expertly take readers through the fundamentals of subtitling.
 Unique to this volume is the opportunity to use tools, allowing the readers to gain hands-on experience in subtitling, enriching their learning experience.